scrapinghub/spidermon/docs/settings.rst

         "spidermon_field_coverage/dict/field_4": 0.5,  # Ignored "TBD"
     }

 If you want to override the default skip values, you can set this to a custom list.
-If set to an empty list ``[]``, no custom skip values will be used (only falsy values will be skipped if ``SPIDERMON_FIELD_COVERAGE_SKIP_FALSY`` is enabled).
+If set to an empty list ``[]``, the default placeholder list is not used and falsy-based skipping is also turned off for this feature, so all non-``None`` values are counted unless ``SPIDERMON_FIELD_COVERAGE_SKIP_NONE`` excludes ``None``.
 If not provided, the default values will be used.
 Without the default skip values, spider statistics would be:

 .. code-block:: python